dignitas123/defichart/backend/graphql/README.md

 export ALLOWED_IP=yourip

 ## update
-pm2 reload index // (or other name)
+pm2 stop index // (or other name) pm2 delete index // (or other name) cd build && pm2 start index --name graphql // (or other name)